siberoloji/siberoloji.github.io/content/blog/2024-10-02-macos-software-update-command-a-comprehensive-guide.md

 </code></pre>
 <!-- /wp:code -->

   This will initiate the update process, downloading and installing the necessary files.
-You can also use the&nbsp;<code>-d</code>&nbsp;option to download updates without installing them:</p>
+You can also use the&nbsp;<code>-d</code>&nbsp;option to download updates without installing them:

 <!-- wp:code -->